 Instead, the Council has stated an intention to continue increasing rates above the inflation rate until 2023, “to ensure a balanced operating budget.”

-The Council has also increased its debt limit from 175 percent to 195 percent of revenue to, “ensure that Council can handle the proposed $84 million worth of growth projects and..for disaster recovery.”
+Click on the page to view that the Council has also increased its debt limit from 175 percent to 195 percent of revenue to, “ensure that Council can handle the proposed $84 million worth of growth projects and..for disaster recovery.”